Creating your own car configurations is fairly simple and allows you to have your car be exactly the way you want it.

 The first step to creating a new custom configuration is to choose the vehicle (and configuration) that you will be using as your starting point.

-You can use the part selector to choose the components you want for your custom configuration.
-Don’t forget to press “apply” at the end.
+You can use the Parts selector to choose the components you want for your custom configuration.
+Don’t forget to press Apply

-The part selector is set-up like a tree, with some parts being dependent on other parts.
+The Parts selector is set-up like a tree, with some parts being dependent on other parts.
 Some parts might not be available depending on which parts you selected before.

-Adjusting those settings is done by moving the sliders or inputting values in the text boxes.
-Keep in mind that the range of adjustment of each setting has minimum and maximum values, which vary by car for the same component.
+Adjusting those settings is done by moving the sliders or inputing values in the textboxes.
+Keep in mind that the range of adjustement of each setting has minimum and maximum values, which vary by car for the same component.

-You can change the color of each slot in your vehicle’s paintjob using the 3 paint selectors.
-Keep in mind that some vehicles and skins will only use 1 or 2 colors, meaning the other colors will have no effect.
+You can change the color of each slot in your vehicle’s paintjob using the three paint selectors.
+Keep in mind that some vehicles and skins will only use one or two colors, meaning the other colors will have no effect.

 Keep in mind that the game will automatically take a screenshot of your car to use as a thumbnail, so you should adjust your view to get a nice picture.

-Keep in mind that in order to be able to see your configuration in the vehicle selector, and to be able to use it for scenarios, you need to tick the “Show custom vehicles in the vehicle selector” checkbox.
+selector, and to be able to use it for scenarios, you need to tick the Include custom .PC configurations